kf6kjg/chattel/README.md

 How is Chattel different from InWorldz' [whip-dotnet-client](https://github.com/InWorldz/whip-dotnet-client)?
 Simple: whip-dotnet-client is a very low-level library designed to allow connection to a WHIP server, but it cannot decode the resulting stream into something useful - Chattel can.
 Chattel also takes this one step further and allows you connect to other asset servers that are not WHIP-based.

+# Series-parallel array of asset servers
+Chattel allows you to query multiple asset servers at the same time, aka in parallel, with the first one to return the asset winning.
+It also allows you to specify within this parallel list asset servers that should be queried in series until one returns the requested asset.

+The benefit of this arrangement only comes if your grid is growing and you've had to change asset servers.
+Let's assume that you started your grid with WHIP, but later spun up a CloudFiles server and ported all your assets to the latter, but your WHIP servers are there just in case some asset didn't get ported.
+With this set up you could specify that the CloudFiles servers should be queried first, then the old WHIP servers, by setting the CloudFiles server in series with WHIP.

+Alternatively, let's say you had multiple grids with different asset servers, but your application requires that you be able to pull assets from all of them.
+Simply set each asset server in parallel.
+If some of those have legacy asset servers, set the legacy asset servers in series with their primaries.

+There are many possibilities and use-cases enabled by this architecture.

 # Installation
-Simply use your NuGet package manager to install the lastest release straight from the [NuGet.org package][nugetpackage] built by the [Appveyor integration][appveyor].
+Simply use your NuGet package manager to install the latest release straight from the [NuGet.org package][nugetpackage] built by the [Appveyor integration][appveyor].

 # Contributing
 Open source contributions are very welcome - please follow the style you find in the code.